equk/windows/windows_10/README.md

 Note: Cleanup folder contains scripts which could cause problems with Windows Components as it removes unwanted applications / components.

+### Added 1803

+Added new script to remove Microsoft Edge browser as it now seems to run in the background for some reason.

+The remove cortana cleanup (searchui.exe) script sometimes errors as the process doesn't seem to close but works if you run multiple times.

+Microsoft also seem to have removed the GPO for disabling cortana in Software Policies.

 ### Added 1703

 I have added a new folder for Windows 10 Creators Update as I have a custom ISO with Cortana, Windows Store & all Store Apps removed.